jterwilliger30/Graham-Scan-Implementation/README.md

 Possible Errors And How to deal with them:

 - Unique Point Generator Error: numPts cannot be greater than (maxVal + 1)^2.
 If it is, the program will exit with code EXIT_FAILURE
-- Integer Overflow error: maxVal cannot be greater than 46340
+- Integer Overflow error: maxVal cannot be greater than the square root of MAX_INTEGER, give or take one or two.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------